RaikHerrmann/SynapseWorkshopSoliance/artifacts/environment-setup/automation/README.md

 ## Check Setup & Final Steps

 The Setup may throw some error messages.
+You may need to manually do these changes if the error occours.
+* Adding current user to SQLPool01

 To avoid unessessary costs make sure
 * The SQL pool is scaled back to 500 DWUs and paused if not needed.